xrdocs/application-hosting/_tutorials/2016-09-08-grpc-in-python-for-ios-xr.md

 >>> example.get()
 ```

-If this worked correctly you should see the json file we looked at, and the resopnse from the get should be identical
+If this worked correctly you should see the JSON file we looked at, and the response from the get should be identical
-Now let's use a merge request to add another neighbor with the second json file.
+Now let's use a merge request to add another neighbor with the second JSON file.

 ```shell
 >>> example.merge()